cemc-oper/ploto/README.md

 # Ploto

-A plot server for GIDAT.
+A plot server for plot system in NWPC.